2,458 texts in Legends of the Jews (Ginzberg)

 He'd come to stay with Moses for over a year!
 But here's a little wrinkle in the story: for the first few months, Jethro didn't really see Moses in action as a judge.
 Why?
 Because,...

-And his father-in-law, JETHRO, saw it happening right before his eyes.
-The story goes that Moses, after the Exodus, was single-handedly acting as judge for the entire Israelite nat...
+His father-in-law, JETHRO, saw it happening right before his eyes.
+The story goes that Moses, after the Exodus, was single-handedly acting as judge for the entire Israelite nation....